Lumpectomy: What Can I Expect?

 What is recovery after lumpectomy like?

 Your surgeon will talk to you about specific recovery issues.
-In general, you will be up and moving the day after surgery.
-You will have some limitations to your normal schedule and exercise routine in the first week or so.
 After surgery, you could have any of the following issues, which will resolve over time:

 - Pain, swelling, or sensitivity at surgical site